“Ace The IELTS” is here!

 Today I have a BIG ANNOUNCEMENT to make: “Ace the IELTS” eBook is finally released!

-More Writing tips for IELTS General module
+More Writing tips for the IELTS General module

 Let’s continue with the Writing tips, because I have more of them for you.

-By the way, for those of you who can’t wait to read “Ace The IELTS” book - it is coming, I will release it really soon.
-In the meantime - you’ll have to settle for these tips :).
+By the way, for those of you who can’t wait to read “Ace The IELTS” book – it is coming, I will release it very soon.
+In the meantime – you’ll have to settle for these tips :).

 The first thing to do is to understand what kind of topic is before you.